Philadelphia International Airport (PHL) Guide

 π Getting to & from the airport

-The best value into the city is the SEPTA Airport Line regional rail, which stops at stations serving every terminal (Terminal A, B, C/D, and E/F) and reaches Center City in about 25 minutes with trains roughly every 30 minutes; fares run about $5-8.75 one-way depending on payment method and destination, and cash on board costs more.
+The best value into the city is the SEPTA Airport Line regional rail, which stops at stations serving every terminal (Terminal A, B, C/D, and E/F) and reaches Center City in about 25 minutes with trains roughly every 30 minutes; the one-way fare to Center City runs about $6.75 with a SEPTA Key card or contactless tap and $8.75 paying cash/credit on board, so buying ahead is cheaper.
 Rideshare (Uber, Lyft) and taxis pick up on the ground transportation/arrivals level β a taxi to Center City (about 8 miles) runs a flat-ish $28-30 area plus tip, and rideshare is often similar.
 For most travelers, the SEPTA train is the cheapest and most reliable way downtown.

 ποΈ Lounges